riddhij-7/Anchor-Text-Extractor-/README.md

 The 🛑 Cancel button appears while running, allowing you to stop the process gracefully at any time.

 Once completed, the status will show the final message: ✅ Completed!
 Results saved to: [Your Output Path].

+For Developers

+This section is for those who wish to explore the code, contribute features, or run the application from the source files.

+Install Requirements: Ensure all dependencies are installed using the provided requirements.txt file:

+pip install -r requirements.txt

+Run: Execute the main GUI script:

+python3 anchor_text_gui.py

+Building the Executable

+This command is used to package the source code into the single, sharable .exe file.

+Install PyInstaller (if not already done):

+pip install pyinstaller

+Run the Build Command:

+python -m PyInstaller --onefile --windowed --hidden-import=customtkinter anchor_text_gui.py

+Distribute: The final executable (anchor_text_gui.exe) is located in the dist folder.